fisicamaldonado/graficas/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out through a message in Github.
+If you have any questions, suggestions, or feedback, please feel free to reach out through: fisicamaldonado.vaz@gmail.com.
 Thanks for your support.